 Granny prepares to make one final effort to convince Richard to become a full-fledged member of the Seventh-Day Church.
 Richard’s extended family arranges for a faithful young boy (unnamed) to come and speak to Richard about his soul.
 Richard disputes the boy’s conclusions about God, saying that he (Richard) simply has no “religious feeling,” and he concludes by saying that, “If he thought he could lay down his life to end suffering in the world, he would do so, but he doesn’t believe that this sacrifice would help anyone.”
 The boy is stunned by Richard’s bleak and convincing conclusion, and he goes away without having converted him.

-Richard’s personal philosophy is here on display, and Richard is only about twelve years old.
-Richard recognizes the power of the story of Christ’s sacrifice, and he perhaps even wishes that this story were true.
-But Richard has had no occasion in life to view religion as a benevolent impulse.
-Rather, to Richard, religion is simply a way for even stricter order to be imposed on the African American population of the South, and one which in embracing it the African Americans now impose on themselves.
+Wright’s personal philosophy is here on display when he is only about twelve years old.
+Richard recognizes the power of the story of Christ’s sacrifice, and he perhaps even wishes that this story were true, but he has had no occasion in life to view religion as a benevolent force.
+To Richard, religion is simply a way for even stricter order to be imposed on the black population of the South, and one which in embracing it black people now impose on themselves.

-But Granny soon believes Richard’s apology, and asks him to continue praying in his room for forgiveness.
+Granny soon believes Richard’s apology, however, and asks him to continue praying in his room for forgiveness.
 Richard tries but “does not feel the holy spirit close to him,” after many days and nights of attempting.
-One day, while he is supposed to be praying, Richard’s mind wanders, and he begins thinking of a book on native Americans he read recently.
-He drafts, quickly, a story of a young native American woman, sitting in the woods, and though the story “lacks plot” and is by Richard’s account only a crude effort, he is so excited to have written something, he runs next door later that day and reads the story to a young woman, his neighbor.
-The woman is baffled by Richard’s story, and asks why he has written it and where he thought it up—Richard is struck by the disconnect between his excitement at the story’s composition, and the young woman’s confusion as to why he wrote it at all.
+One day, while he is supposed to be praying, Richard’s mind wanders, and he begins thinking of a book on Native Americans he read recently.
+He quickly drafts a story of a young Native American woman sitting in the woods, and though the story “lacks plot” and is by Wright’s account only a crude effort, he is so excited to have written something that he runs next door later that day and reads the story to a young woman, his neighbor.
+The woman is baffled by Richard’s story, and asks why he has written it and where he thought it up.
+Richard is struck by the disconnect between his excitement at the story’s composition and the young woman’s confusion as to why he wrote it at all.

 Many of Richard’s early literary efforts are attempts to imagine the world from different perspectives.
-Here, Richard does all he can to understand what a young Native American woman might experience, if she were simply looking at nature.
-Richard writes, later on, that he comes to understand literature as perhaps the most powerful tool, for him, in the lifelong project of understanding other people’s viewpoints.
-For Richard, literature is therefore a force for empathy in the world—a substitute for religion, which he experiences as other people trying to force him to adopt their viewpoints, and an art form in which Richard can believe absolutely.
+Here, Richard does all he can to understand what a young Native American woman might experience if she were simply looking at nature.
+Wright says later on that he comes to understand literature as perhaps the most powerful tool, for him, in the lifelong project of understanding other people’s viewpoints.
+For Richard, literature is therefore a force for empathy in the world—a substitute for religion, which he experiences as other people trying to force him to adopt their viewpoints, and an art form in which he can believe absolutely.